Medical supplies to Indian state disrupted after border clashes

-NEW DELHI, Aug 2 (Reuters) - Movement of essential medical supplies into a small northeastern Indian state reeling under a wave of COVID-19 infections has been disrupted days after deadly clashes on its border with neighbouring Assam state, officials said on Monday.
+NEW DELHI (Reuters) - Movement of essential medical supplies into a small northeastern Indian state reeling under a wave of COVID-19 infections has been disrupted days after deadly clashes on its border with neighbouring Assam state, officials said on Monday.

 Mizoram government officials and representatives of a trade association said that the entry of medical supplies, including testing kits, Remdesivir and other drugs used to treat COVID-19 patients, from Assam had since been severely disrupted.